Legion345/Legion345/README.md

 In addition to my fascination with front-end web development, I also harbor a keen interest in exploring the fascinating features of Python and C# programming.
 The versatility of these languages excites me, and I am eager to broaden my horizons by delving into the world of backend development and software engineering.

 As a quick learner and a team-oriented individual, I am confident that my distinctive blend of expertise and experience will prove to be a valuable asset to any development team.
 Embracing challenges with enthusiasm, I am committed to contributing my best to projects that make a real difference.
-My ultimate aspiration is to secure a position within a forward-thinking company, one that encourages growth and fosters a nurturing environment for honing my skills as a front-end developer and exploring new realms in Python and C# programming, while actively engaging in real-world projects.
+My ultimate aspiration is to secure a position within a forward-thinking company, one that encourages growth and fosters a nurturing environment for honing my skills as a front-end developer and exploring new realms in Python and Java programming, while actively engaging in real-world projects.

 <img align="right" alt="GIF" src="https://media.giphy.com/media/citBl9yPwnUOs/giphy.gif" width="400" height="320">